ESS vision

-ESS is a research initiative founded in December 2020 aimed at using social science knowledge to tackle the dual-challenge of (1) outer space sustainability and (2) attaining the United Nations Sustainable Development Goals (SDGs) through new space based infrastructures.
-In so doing, ESS calls for a paradigmatic shift towards the notion of a sustainable Earth-Space relationship.
+Earth-Space Sustainability is a research initiative founded in December 2020 aimed at using social science knowledge to tackle the dual-challenge of (1) outer space sustainability and (2) attaining the United Nations Sustainable Development Goals (SDGs) through new space based infrastructures.
+In so doing, Earth-Space sustainability calls for a paradigmatic shift towards the notion of a sustainable Earth-Space relationship.

 The idea of outer space sustainability has often been perceived as 'distant' to immediate challenges on Earth, such as climate emergencies.
 In the New Space age, the outer space environment will increasingly influence sustainability on Earth in ways beyond what most of us have realized.
 We are now witnessing the dawn of an era in which the sustainability of Earth and Space environments become more intertwined than ever.

-ESS aims to use evidence-based social science research to inform forward-looking policy scenarios.
-Informed by research on sustainability transitions, innovation systems, institutional theory, development economics and socio-ecological governance, ESS is using in-depth qualitative and quantitative methodologies to analyze complex Earth-Space sustainability challenges.
+Earth-Space Sustainability aims to use evidence-based social science research to inform forward-looking policy scenarios.
+Informed by research on sustainability transitions, innovation systems, development economics, socio-ecological and Earth System governance, we use in-depth qualitative and quantitative methodologies to analyze complex Earth-Space sustainability challenges.
 Our research deals with upcoming challenges in the following three domains:

 Developing an Earth-Space paradigm